ZacharyPatten/Towel/README.md

 Sort.Bogo<T>(...);
 Sort.Slow<T>(...);

-// Note: support System.ReadOnlySpan<T> and any int-indexed type Search.Binary<T>(...);
+// Note: supports System.ReadOnlySpan<T> and any int-indexed type is not a ref struct Search.Binary<T>(...);

-// Note: support System.ReadOnlySpan<T> and any int-indexed type int LevenshteinDistance.Recursive<...>(...);
+// Note: supports System.ReadOnlySpan<T> and any int-indexed type is not a ref struct int LevenshteinDistance.Recursive<...>(...);
 int LevenshteinDistance.Iterative<...>(...);

 // Permutations of sequences
-// Note: support System.Span<T> and any int-indexed type void Permute.Recursive<...>(...);
+// Note: supports System.Span<T> and any int-indexed type is not a ref struct void Permute.Recursive<...>(...);
 void Permute.Iterative<...>(...);